stett/stett.github.io/_posts/2025-04-19-particle-life-render.md

 The algorithm assigns each particle a type and defines an interaction matrix — a random NxN table of attraction/repulsion strengths between type pairs.
 Each step, every particle sums up forces from all others based on distance and type, producing emergent flocking and clustering behavior from a handful of scalar values.

-The interesting technical constraint here is that WebGL has no compute shaders.
+I wanted to write this as a potential submission to [ArtBlocks](https://www.artblocks.io/), which does not support WebGPU - instead artists are required to create renders using WebGL.
+This poses a fun constraint, which is the lack of support for compute shaders.

 To run the simulation entirely on the GPU, all particle state — position and velocity — is encoded as floating-point textures (via `OES_texture_float`).
 Each simulation step dispatches a full-screen quad pass whose fragment shader reads the current state textures and writes updated values back to a framebuffer.
 The draw pass then reads particle positions directly from texture to set `gl_Position`, using UV coordinates as the per-particle index.
+This is not a novel method, but it's a fun, somewhat archaic implementation.

 The current implementation performs O(N²) particle interactions per step — each of the N GPU threads loops over all N particles.
 The next step to scale up would be to add a GPU-based acceleration structure like spatial hashing or Barnes-Hut, reducing this to O(N log N).